TryGhost/docs/content/concepts/vulnerabilities.md

 ---
 title: "Reporting Vulnerabilities"
-meta_title: "Core Concepts - Reporting Vulnerabilities"
+meta_title: "Reporting Security Vulnerabilities in Ghost Core"
 meta_description: "Find out how to take part in responsible disclosure to the Ghost security team."
 keywords:
     - concepts